 The Global Advisory Council brings together leaders from the arenas of development, education, government, civil society, business, foundations, and international organizations from more than a dozen countries in Asia, Africa, Europe, and the Americas.
 This group will help further the organization’s work building leadership around the world and confronting critical global challenges.

-Presentation by Donald Steinberg, CEO of World Learning, at the Carter Center in Atlanta, Georgia, February 9, 2016.
+Presentation by Donald Steinberg, CEO, World Learning, at the USAID Alumni Association in Washington, DC, May 9, 2016.

 These resources provide additional information about World Learning and its wide variety of programs.

 - World Learning 2013 Annual Report

 - World Learning 2011 Annual Report

 International Development and Exchange Program Areas

 - Language Teacher Education

 - Tertiary Education and Workforce Development

 The Experiment in International Living